Paul Young: Los Pacaminos

-The band continued to perform and record throughout Europe and the UK.
-In 2014, the band released their second album A Fistful of Statins.
+The band have performed and recorded throughout Europe and the UK.
+In 2014, the band released their second album, A Fistful of Statins.
 Other media released by the band include an EP and a live album.
-In 2015, member Matt Irving died.
-The band, however, continues to tour and record.
+They are still performing live concerts as of 2025.

 Collaborations

-Paul Young’s earliest collaboration was in the late 1970s on Streetband’s first album London when Ian Dury made a guest appearance on the track "Mystery".
-Then, in between the Q-Tips and his solo deal, Paul sang backing vocals on the Squeeze single "Black Coffee in Bed" with Elvis Costello.
-Young's best known musical collaboration (apart from Los Pacaminos) was with his early collaboration with bassist Pino Palladino.
+Young's earliest collaboration was in the late 1970s on Streetband's first album London, when Ian Dury made a guest appearance on the track "Mystery".
+In between the Q-Tips and the launch of his solo career, Young sang backing vocals on the Squeeze single "Black Coffee in Bed" with Elvis Costello.
+Young's best-known musical collaboration (apart from Los Pacaminos) was his early collaboration with bassist Pino Palladino.
 Palladino, who had collaborated with Tears for Fears, Go West and Gary Numan, featured on four of Young's albums: No Parlez, The Secret of Association, The Crossing and Paul Young.
+Palladino was the bass player in Young's backing band The Royal Family and played at Live Aid.

 Young released a version of the song "Both Sides, Now" with Irish group Clannad for the 1991 motion picture Switch.

-Palladino was the bass player in Young's backing band The Royal Family and played at Live Aid.

 Personal life

 Young met his wife, former model Stacey Smith, on his video for "Come Back and Stay" in 1983.
 They married while they were living in Los Angeles in November 1987.
-They had three children: daughters Levi (born March 1987), Layla (born August 1994), and son Grady Cole (born January 1996).
+They have two daughters and a son.
 Young and Smith split up in May 2006 and then reconciled in March 2009.
+During the separation, Smith had a son, Jude, with businessman Ilan Slazenger.
 On 26 January 2018, it was announced that Stacey Young had died of brain cancer, aged 52.
-Paul lives in London.

-Young is a close friend of singer and former Spandau Ballet front man Tony Hadley.
+Young is a close friend of former Spandau Ballet lead singer Tony Hadley.
 The two toured Australia and New Zealand during October and November 2008.